-WHY BECOME a certified Recovery Residence
+WHY BECOME a CCORR Certified Recovery Residence

-Recovery residences are divided into Levels of Support based on the type as well as the intensity and duration of support that they offer.
+Sober Livings are divided into Levels of Support based on the type as well as the intensity and duration of support that they offer.
 Services provided span from peer-to-peer recovery support (all recovery residences) to medical and counseling services (recovery residences offering higher levels of support).
 The CCORR Standards define minimum services for each Level of Support, but additional services may be provided at each level.
 Section 5 of the CCORR Standards details the minimum required service elements for each Level of Support.

 1. Attend manager and owner training

-Follow the directions to complete the pre-inspection list.
-Upload the required documents found in the pre-inspection checklist to or make copies and mail to Lisa Ferguson, 23 Elmwood Way, Clinton, CT 06413. please refer to our standards page for support in answering the questions
+2. Download INSPECTION CHECKLIST to be used for your guidance.
+Upload the required documents found in the pre-inspection checklist to or make copies for the inspector to take with him.
+Please refer to our standards page or call 203-339-1191 for support in answering the questions

-3. Complete the online INSPECTION APPLICATION.
+3. Complete the online INSPECTION APPLICATION (above).

-5. Schedule inspection at
+5. Schedule inspection with Lisa at

 6. Receive PASS / FAIL REPORT

 7. If you are succussful, congratulations!
 Maintain Standards and always be TOUR READY.
 If your home recieves a fail, please make the necessary repairs and arrange for the inspector to return.

 Supporting documentation uploaded during the application process is carefully reviewed by staff for evidence of compliance with the CCORR Standard. the inspector flags standards that are successfully satisfied as well as those that raise concern.
 The applicant’s primary contact then receives notification regarding any issues that require resolution prior to scheduling the onsite visit.